Graupunkt/project-jericho/README.md

 - Murphy - who helped to understand game logics and multiple calculations and formulas
 - Xabdiben - multiple calculations, formulas, math and logics
 - Xabdiben - for the formula to calculate the Distance between two points in 3d space
+- Xabdiben - for the formula to calcualte a course deviation in athmosphere
 - BigCheese - who created a powershell formula called "Ebenenwinkel", whichs allows to calcule a deviation in athmosphere, but only on a horizontal plane (useful for racing/athomsphere flight if the poi is below are above the horizon)
 - BigCheese - who contributed a function to trigger keyboard shortcuts
 - BigCheese - for contributed a formula to calculate the ingame compass reading (bearing)